News and Updates

 November 20, 2025

 Since we officially launched this project about a month ago, we have added three sections in addition to this section.
-The first section is a Blog post and we posted the first blog on November 18, titled Why Syriac Is Crucial to Early Christianity about the importance of Syriac language to the Early Christianity.
+The first section is a Blog post and we posted the first blog on November 18, titled Why Syriac Is Crucial to Early Christianity which discusses the importance of Syriac language to the Early Christianity.
 The second section is Syriac Monasteries in Egypt after receiving an academic paper published in 2022 about this topic and we checked the sources also.
 The third section is about the Syriac Schools and Libraries with information about many Syriac schools that flourished in the theological and secular sciences.
-There's more work going on in this section and more information will be added
+There's more work going on in this section and more information will be added.

 The Syriac Heritage Project grows and sustains its operations through the donations of individuals and institutions.
 A donation link is provided on the website.
 Contact: hello@syriacheritageproject.org